japila-books/spark-sql-internals/docs/ParquetFileFormat.md

 With spark-sql-VectorizedParquetRecordReader.md[Parquet vectorized reader] enabled, the function does the following:

 .
-Creates a spark-sql-VectorizedParquetRecordReader.md#creating-instance[VectorizedParquetRecordReader] and a <<spark-sql-RecordReaderIterator.md#, RecordReaderIterator>>
+Creates a spark-sql-VectorizedParquetRecordReader.md#creating-instance[VectorizedParquetRecordReader] and a [RecordReaderIterator](RecordReaderIterator.md)

 .
 Requests `VectorizedParquetRecordReader` to spark-sql-VectorizedParquetRecordReader.md#initialize[initialize] (with the Parquet `ParquetInputSplit` and the Hadoop `TaskAttemptContextImpl`)